 Initially, he tries his whole 'smooth' way of talking; she's turned off by this.
 Then he goes to apologize, saying he's uncertain when he knows a girl likes him, he gets self-conscious and doesn't really know how to act... she initially teases him about if she likes him or not (she does), but she likes the real him rather than the 'trying too hard' version.

-As creepy as it was, Zaheer's interactions with Meelo and Ikki was somewhat sweet.
+As creepy as it was, Zaheer's interactions with Meelo and Ikki were somewhat sweet.

 Ikki upon meeting "Yoru" (Zaheer): "Mom!
 Aunt Kya!
 We got another one!"